rmcwhae/russellmcwhae.ca/content/journal/behind-the-curve.md

 -   Things that we love can enslave us.
 Stuff cutting edge a few years ago.
 Thrill of new gadgets is fleeting.
 Get the same thrill without sticker shock or buyer’s remorse.
 -   Unused mtn bike collecting dust, or the well loved old bike.
 -   Old mtn bike dropper post $125
+-   New $60 000 truck gets way better mileage than an older one.
+But does this really save money—or the environment?
 -   You can export videos in half the time as before—really worth the high price tag
 -   Not too far behind: old cars (too old and expensive unless you are handy), sweet spot of age and mileage
 -   Calvin and Hobbes: chewing magazine
+-   Simplify: ski pass or bike-park pass: requires getting pass, burlier bike/skis, more maintenance, more complexity.
+The things we own end up owning us.
+(Fight Club: different context but same message)